If you drive professionally, success in your truck driving career is super important to you!

 Find your happy place in your trucking lifestyle and get back to the driving you truly enjoy.

 Years ago, driving for a living was not a stressful career.
 Stressed out truck drivers seem to be a product of the newer generation of drivers.

-However, there is no need to be super over stressed as a truck driver.
+However, there is no need to be over stressed as a truck driver.

-Find out what is bugging you about your present driving job and try to eliminate that source of your stress.
+Find out what is bugging you about your present driving job and try to eliminate the source of your stress.

-I decided to start doing shorter distance runs within a 60 mile radius of home.
-I like the shorter runs much better now that I’m older.
-They suit me better and I’m happier for it.
+I decided to start doing shorter distance runs within shorter radius of home.
+I like the shorter runs much better now that I’m older because they suit me better and I’m happier for it.

 As life changes, your needs change.
 Your happy place in trucking may change too.